 - If named with extended Access-list is used then we have the flexibility to delete a rule from the access list.

 Here is a small topology in which there are 3 departments namely sales, finance, and marketing.
 The sales department has a network of 172.16.10.40/24, the Finance department has a network of 172.16.50.0/24, and the marketing department has a network of 172.16.60.0/24.
 Now, we want to deny the FTP connection from the sales department to finance department and deny telnet to the Finance department from both the sales and marketing departments.

 Now, first configuring numbered extended access – list for denying FTP connection from sales to finance department.

 R1# config terminal R1(config)# access-list 110 deny tcp 172.16.40.0 0.0.0.255 172.16.50.0 0.0.0.255 eq 21

 Note – Here, as FTP uses TCP and port number 21.
-Therefore, we have to specify the permit or deny condition according to the need.
-Also, after eq we have use the port number for specified application layer protocol.
+Therefore, we have to specify the permit or deny the condition according to the need.
+Also, after eq, we have to use the port number for the specified application layer protocol.

 Now, we have to deny telnet connection to finance department from both sales and Marketing department which means no one should telnet to finance department.
 Configuring for the same.

 R1(config)# access-list 110 deny tcp any 172.16.50.0 0.0.0.255 eq 23